COMBSS: Best Subset Selection via Continuous Optimization: Introduction

+With the aim to develop a method that performs best subset selection as fast as the existing fast methods without compromising the accuracy, in this paper, we design COMBSS, a novel {\em continuous optimization method towards best subset selection}.

-In a nutshell, COMBSS can be described as follows: Instead of the binary vector space $\{0,1\}^p$ as in the exact methods, we consider the hyper-cube $[0, 1]^p$ and define for each $\m t \in [0,1]^p$ a new estimate $\tbeta_{\m t}$ so that we have the following well-defined continuous extension of the exact problem \eqref{eqn:dbss}:
+Our continuous optimization method can be described as follows.
+Instead of the binary vector space $\{0,1\}^p$ as in the exact methods, we consider the whole hyper-cube $[0, 1]^p$ and for each $\m t \in [0,1]^p$, we consider a new estimate $\tbeta_{\m t}$ (defined later in Section~\ref{sec:ContOpt}) so that we have the following well-defined continuous extension of the exact problem \eqref{eqn:dbss}: